Getting uAgent addresses π€π«

 Fetch network address

-class and related methods to retrieve specific information.
+object to retrieve specific information.

 Let's now check how these ways of retrieving addresses look like!